2021: Michael Delamere, Our CEO

 Echoing the same sentiments as most destinations in the downtown area, Fred Hutch has had quite a few more incidents over the past year.
 Kelly says they’ve upped patrols, escort employees to and from cars and keep watch of known problem areas.
 Fred Hutch also offers security updates so employees are in the know.
 However, he offers this appeal to city leaders who continue to cut police resources that used to be available to help deal with persons in crisis.
 “You have to leverage the concern for individuals in crisis with people who are working to find a cure for cancer and patients who are coming onto this campus who are immunocompromised and who are at great risk.”

-This weekend shots erupted inside Southcenter Mall, just outside of Seattle, Washington.
+This weekend a shooting erupted inside Southcenter Mall, just outside of Seattle, Washington.
 Shoppers were sheltered in place as police searched for the shooter.
-The details surrounding this shooting are not known, other than two people were injured.
-This prompted Seattle’s NBC station, KING 5, to interview PRS consultant, Bill Cooper, about active shooing scenarios.
+The details surrounding this active shooting are not known, other than two people were injured.
+This prompted Seattle’s NBC station, KING 5, to interview PRS consultant, Bill Cooper, about shooing scenarios.
 What do you do if you find yourself in a situation like this?

 Cooper recently discussed this in our weekly series, “Strong, Safe & True.”
 Perhaps the most alarming thing, is Cooper expects the U.S. to continue to see more active shootings as COVID-19 restrictions loosen and crowds start to gather again.
 The targets tend to be places where there is an opportunity for a large number of victims.